redwoodjs/redwood/docs/docs/services.md

 This works, but it's the nicest to look at in the code, and computing a hash isn't free (it's fast, but not 0 seconds).

 For this reason we always recommend that you add an `updatedAt` column to all of your models.
 This will automatically be set by Prisma to a timestamp whenever it updates that row in the database.
 This means we can count on this value being different whenever a record changes, regardless of what column actually changed.
-Now our key can look like `product-${id}-${updatedAt}`.
+Now our key can look like `product-${id}-${updatedAt.getTime()}`.
+We use `getTime()` so that the timestamp is returned as a nice integer `1661464626032` rather than some string like `Thu Aug 25 2022 14:56:25 GMT-0700 (Pacific Daylight Time)`.

 :::info